Home | About | Membership | Volunteer | Links | FAQs | Contact

 The History of Beloit

-Located at the confluence of the Rock River and Turtle Creek, what is now Beloit was long home to various tribes of Native-Americans, from the ancient Mound Builders to the Winnebagos, the last to have a semi-permanent settlement at the future Beloit.
-This last tribe abandoned their settlement in 1832 when Black Hawk and his followers were pursued through the area during the Black Hawk War.
+The Greater Beloit area, centered at the confluence of the Rock River and Turtle Creek, was long home to various tribes of Native Americans; from the ancient Mound Builder culture to the Ho-Chunk, the last to have a permanent settlement in the future Beloit.
+In 1832, during the Black Hawk War, while frontier militia (including a young Abraham Lincoln) pursued Sauk warrior Black Hawk and his followers throughout southern Wisconsin, the Ho-Chunk abandoned their settlements here and fled.

-Joseph Thibeau was the first white man in Beloit following the departure of the Winnebagos.
-A French fur trader who had a good reputation with the Indians, Thibeau settled at the southwestern corner of present day State St. and Shirland Ave.
+Joseph Thibeau was the first white man in Beloit following the departure of the Ho-Chunk.
+A French fur trader, with a good reputation with the area's tribes, Thibeau settled at the southwestern corner of present day State Street and Shirland Avenue.
 It was he who greeted Caleb Blodgett, Beloit’s first permanent settler.
-Thibeau sold to Caleb “three looks” of land, and this purchase marks Beloit’s beginning as a village.
+Thibeau sold Blodgett “three looks of land" and that purchase marks Beloit’s beginning as a village.

-With the arrival of the New England Immigrating Company in 1836, the future of the fledgling community was assured.
-This group came from Colebrook, New Hampshire, and was led by the able scout Dr. Horace White.
+With the arrival of the New England Immigrating Company in 1836, the growth of the fledgling community was assured.
+The settlers came from Colebrook, New Hampshire, and were led by the able scout, Dr. Horace White.
 They bought land from Caleb Blodgett, started developing it, and soon family and friends were moving to the area.
-Only eleven years later the cornerstone of Beloit College was laid.
-Churches and schools were planned, mills were running using the water of the Rock River, and business took root in the village to be named Beloit.
+Churches and schools were planned, mills were running using water from Turtle Creek and the Rock River.
+Businesses took root and the village was named "Beloit."
+Only eleven years later—in 1847—the cornerstone of Beloit College's first building, Middle College today, was laid.

 Further Reading & Information